 If you have trouble using a mouse, you can turn on Mouse Keys, then use the keyboard or numeric keypad to move the mouse pointer and press the mouse button.

 - To set this option, choose Apple menu > System Preferences, click Accessibility, then click Mouse & Trackpad.

-With text-to-speech options, your Mac can speak the text in dialogs and alert messages; and notify you when an app needs you to do something, such as accept a Messages invitation.
+With Speech options, your Mac can speak the text in dialogs and alert messages, and notify you when an app needs you to do something, such as accept a Messages invitation.

 - To set options for your keyboard, choose Apple menu > System Preferences, then click Keyboard.

 - To set options for your mouse, choose Apple menu > System Preferences, then click Mouse.

 - To set options for your trackpad, including gestures, choose Apple menu > System Preferences, then click Trackpad.